Jacqueline-Esbri/World_Weather_Analysis/README.md

-## Resources
+## Purpose

-The ultimate purpose was to learn to utilize data from websites through Application Programming Interface(API).
+The purpose of the analysis was to utilize data from websites through Application Programming Interface(API).
 The websites used to perform the analysis were OpenWeatherMap and Google Maps Platform.

 The analysis was correctly executed using statistical skills, data visualization, in addition to efficiently gathering data from from APIs.
 As a result, we were able to collect and analyze weather data across cities worldwide.